2300278/CS220AU-DP/README.md

 ## Tasks
-1. Submit checklist on FASER
+- all done

 ## Log
-- 2023-12-21 homework: proceeded to last changes after receiving teacher's review
+- 2023-12-21 homework: proceeded to last changes after receiving teacher's review and uploaded the checklist on FASER
 - 2023-12-18 homework: received peer assessment from student 2300193 and completed changes following this review (added images)
 - 2023-12-15 homework: provided student 2300181 with my review
 - 2023-12-15 class: overview with classmates and teacher of the portfolio in itself, necessary adjustments made